 2-Identify possible obstacles.
 If Sally is always sabotaging you, ditch Sally.
 If you can’t resist the Blizzard at Dairy Queen, don’t drive by the building.
 Go around the block.

 3-Have a strong support network.
 We’re open 24/7 at no charge to you.
 We answer all comments and questions.
+Associate with like-minded people rather than those who don’t support your health initiative.

-4-Set clear boundaries.
+4-Set clear goals.
 Instead of saying, “I’m going to try to do better.” say, “I’m changing my life to be healthy, regardless of what it takes.
 I will eat good, healthy, whole foods and avoid added sugars.”

 5-Reward yourself in ways that won’t derail your progress.
 (1)

-6-Always remember, YOU are in control.
+6-Always remember, YOU are in control, not the cravings.

 8-Get all temptations out of your house.
 Don’t temp fate.

-9-Don’t try to justify bad behaviour.
+9-Don’t try to justify bad behavior.
+It is what it is.
+Do not rationalize.

 10-Invest in the future that you want.
 In my case, I have acquired a decent home gym.
 I have too much invested to let it just set.
+You may need some good workout clothes, buy them.

 When all else is said, it comes back to what David has taught me, “Trust the process.”
 Good things take time.